wp-plugins/cms2cms-e107-to-wp-migration/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin will help you to move all website content from e107 to WordPress swiftly and accurately in a few simple steps with no coding skills necessary.
+This plugin will help you to move all website content from e107 to WordPress swiftly and accurately with no coding skills necessary.

 == Description ==